AidanHT/Priority-Calculator/README.md

 4. Number of Tasks Inputted
 5. Time you have to work

+In this program, there is a complex algorithm that maximizes the user's time efficiently no matter the input (difficulty, time, due date, etc.).
+A retro gui was also made to be appealing and unique for the user.

 Used the python coding language and tkinter to create our creative Priority Calculator Program.